Nelson Panciatici: GP2 Series

 Panciatici driving for Durango at the Catalunya round of the 2009 GP2 Series season.

 For 2009, Panciatici moved up into the GP2 Series, having been announced as the Durango team's second driver on 21 March 2009.
 Panciatici partnered veteran of the series Davide Valsecchi and Stefano Coletti as Durango failed to improve on their 11th-place finish in 2008.

 Formula Renault 3.5

-Panciatici will move into the Formula Renault 3.5 Series for the 2010 season, partnering Daniil Move at the newly renamed Lotus Racing Junior Team.
+Panciatici would move into the Formula Renault 3.5 Series for the 2010 season, partnering Daniil Move at the newly renamed Lotus Racing Junior Team.